alfredbaudisch/alfredbaudisch.com/content/projects/medagora/index.md

 -   2012
 -   Find doctors and practices, schedule and pay medical appointments and exams online.
--   Tailored for the low income Brazilian population that didn’t have a health plan.
+-   Tailored for the low income Brazilian population that didn't have a health plan.
 We had agreements with doctors to allow paying appointments from 20 to 80% cheaper than their normal prices.